ayonli/ngrpc/README.md

 ### Explanation

-- `namespace` This is the directory that stores the service class (`.ts`) files, and is the root namespace of the services.
+- `namespace` This is the root namespace of the services, and the directory that stores the service class (`.ts`) files.
 Normally, this option is omitted and use `services` by default.
 - `entry` The entry file that is used to spawn apps.
     Normally, this property is not required because the CLI command will use the default entry file for us.